dqbd/ts-math-evaluate/thesis/text/implementation/2_addition-subtraction.md

 The core building block of the schoolbook addition and subtraction algorithm is the ability to obtain the next digit alongside the carry or borrow flag when performing the operation on single decimal digits.
 This can be purely done in the type system alone using tuple expansion and checking for the stringified length of the tuple, as seen in [\[lst:generated-operations\]](#lst:generated-operations), but to improve the performance and avoid unnecessary type instantiations, a lookup table is used to obtain the next digit and the carry flag instead.
 The subtraction operation is implemented similarly, where a two-dimensional lookup table of tuples is used to obtain the next digit and the borrow flag.

 The lookup table is created by iterating over all possible combinations of two digits and storing the result of the addition and the carry flag in a two-dimensional map.
-To improve the performance even further, the lookup tables of both the addition and subtraction operations are generated as a built step in JavaScript and stored in a separate file, which is later imported into the type system.
+In order to improve the performance even further, the lookup tables of both the addition and subtraction operations are generated as a built step in JavaScript and stored in a separate file, which is later imported into the type system.

 <div class="listing">